A colleague of Scully is asking her to help him chase a murdered that seems to kill every thirty years.

 - Dana Scully: Then I can't wait to you fall off and land on your ass.
-Forum

-Perfect first ever monster-of-the-week (10/10)
+Perfect first ever monster-of-the-week

-By Jack on 2016-01-01 MONSTER-OF-THE-WEEK
+By Jack Anderson on January 1, 2016

 After the first two episodes telling stories linked to extraterrestrials, "Squeeze" is the very first ever episode having no connection at all with aliens.
 Therefore, it is the first episode of the so-called monster-of-the-week genre.